Top 10 Safari Destinations for 2018

-If any of these destinations tickle your fancy, then it’s about time to consider starting 2018 with a bang; going on a safari might be the best option.
+If any of these destinations tickle your fancy, then going on a safari this year is the best option.
 True, depending on the destination, safari can range from a walk in the park (quite literally!) to one of the greatest physical exercises on the planet, but that is the reason I made the list of the most exquisite safari places to visit.
 These 10 safari destinations definitely take the cake!

 1. Kruger National Park